mrbrown89/mrbrown89.github.io/_posts/2025-06-16-Put-the-kettle-on-lets-have-a-brew.md

 Pretty cool, huh!

 To deploy Workbrew I copied the API key install script from Workbrew and created a policy in Jamf to deploy it.
 I then downloaded the Workbrew package from Workbrew and uploaded it to Jamf.
 I created a policy to install the package along with the maintenance payload.
 I set this policy to be trigged with an event.
 I then edited the API script to run the Jamf policy command with the event flag to trigger the Workbrew package installer.
 Instead of scoping these policies to a smart group I targeted my work machine only.
 My work machine lives in a smart group containing all IT computers but we only want my machine to pick up the policies.
-Workbrew is changed per device so I don't want to end up in a pickle!
+Workbrew is charged per device so I don't want to end up in a pickle!
 To better target my machine and any other machine I later add to these policies with package installs I created an extension attribute to find machines with Workbrew installed:

 ```
 #!/bin/bash